rijnb/evernote-to-obsidian/README.md

 - `@TEMPLATE`: this will be replaced by the note conversion template file `evernote_converted_note.template`, and
 - `@OUTPUT`: this will be replaced by the output directory.

+You can modify this JSON file to your liking.
+In its current form, tags will be hashless as the note will contain all tags in the metadata section, without tags.

 The converted notes will use the template `evernote_converted_note.template`, which contains 1 template parameter:

 - `@IMPORT`: this will be replaced by the name of the imported notebook.

+You can modify the note conversion template.
+In its current form, tags are placed on top, in the metadata section and the note will have an "Imported from Evernote" callout, with some conversion data.

 ## Recommended Obisidian plugins after conversion